 By Paul Theroux

-Paul will take you with him on his peculiar travels across the Middle East and Africa.
-He shares his stories and writes how sometimes there was a lot of danger involved in his travels.
+Paul will take you with him on his peculiar travels across the Middle East and Africa on this adventure of a lifetime.

 He shares in his book:

 “Travel is transition, and at its best it is a journey from home, a setting forth.
 I hated parachuting into a place.
 I needed to be able to link one place to another.

 One of the problems I had with travel in general was the ease and speed with which a person could be transported from the familiar to the strange, the moon shot whereby the New York office worker, say, is insinuated overnight into the middle of Africa to gape at gorillas.